IDNR-Approved Activities

 Horseback Riding

 The canal’s horse trails are open from April 15 to October 31.
 Bring your own horse and prepare to enjoy 48 miles along the main canal and more than 25 miles along the feeder.
 Gallop to your heart’s delight along the corridor.
-The equestrian trail on the mailine begins at Lock 2 and ends at Lock 24.
+The equestrian trail on the mainline begins at Lock 2 and ends at Lock 24.
 The equestrian trail on the feeder canal begins/ends at Bridge 46 (just south of Interstate 88).
 Stay out of the picnic areas and off the tow path unless going around an aqueduct where you will be sharing surfaces with bicyclists and pedestrians.
 An equestrian campground is located at Lock 21.

 Hunting